shantanuwadnerkar/Matrix/README.md

 ### Build Options
 To summarise, the build flags are,
 BUILD_TEST          - (ON/OFFF) build unit test
+CMAKE_INSTALL_PREFIX- Prefix path to the installation directory of the header and binary files.
 CMAKE_BUILD_TYPE    - (Release/Debug) Build for either release or debug configuration CMAKE_CXX_STANDARD  - (98/11/14/17) Compiles for the specified language standard